Ready for some Family Night fun?!

 Show your family a bag of chocolate chips.
 Explain that chocolate chips were designed to retain their shaped when baking.
 Even when placed in great heat, they don’t completely melt, but in many ways they stand up to the heat and hold their shape.

 Point out that we live in a world that puts our families to the test.
 It’s a world that adds “heat”.
 It tests our limits, it tests our love for each other, it tests our willingness to forgive and to be kind.
 The world teaches us to look out for only ourselves.
+And second point for strong family is to have home, this is what brings family together and everyone share their experiences and thoughts, but do you have insurance for your home if something bad happens.
+If water pipe breaks then you need a restoration companies to restore your home and you better be ready to have insurance otherwise it can be expensive.

 “Strong family relationships don’t just happen.
 It takes time.
 It takes commitment, it takes prayer, and it takes work.”
 W. Eugene Hansen